telent/liminix/doc/developer.rst

 ``bordervm`` is included for this purpose.
 You will need

-* a Linux machine with a spare PCI ethernet card which you can dedicate to Liminix
+* a Linux machine with a spare (PCI or USB) ethernet device which you can dedicate to Liminix

 * an L2TP service such as https://www.aa.net.uk/broadband/l2tp-service/

-You need to configure the Ethernet card for VFIO passthru, then you can execute :command:`run-border-vm` in a ``buildEnv`` shell, which starts up QEMU using the NixOS configuration in :file:`bordervm-configuration.nix`.
+You need to "hide" the Ethernet device from the host - for PCI this means configuring it for VFIO passthru; for USB you need to unload the module(s) it uses.
+Then you can execute :command:`run-border-vm` in a ``buildEnv`` shell, which starts up QEMU using the NixOS configuration in :file:`bordervm-configuration.nix`.